Panera Bread

 The Bottom Line

-Most home bakers fail here because they assume sourdough is complicated.
-It is not.
-Five pantry staples, a warm corner of your kitchen, and 18 hours of patience produce four cafe-quality bread bowls at a fraction of the cost.
-Check the nutrition calculator to see the full macro breakdown per bowl.
+Baking sourdough bread at home is simple and highly budget-friendly.
+With just five pantry staples, a warm corner of your kitchen, and a little patience, you get four oven-fresh artisan bread bowls for a fraction of the cafe price.
+Check out our nutrition calculator to see the full macro details.

 1